-While the title to the program about Steve Wilson's exploits always remained Big Town, and his newspaper was permanently the Illustrated Press, that illustrious publication went through many editors before hitting the final.
-(Ed Pawley, Mgn.
+While the title to the program about Steve Wilson's exploits always remained Big Town, and his newspaper was permanently the Illustrated Press, that illustrious publication went through many editions before hitting the final.
+First the Robinson One-Star Edition, the Two-Star Extra (Ed Pawley, Mgn.
 Ed.), and then the Late-Night Final (Walter Greaza as Wilson in the last radio run).
 With that, the presses of radio's Illustrated Press closed down.